danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 Ending arp-scan 1.9: 256 hosts scanned in 3.018 seconds (84.82 hosts/sec).
 5 responded
 ~~~~

-Is a vendor comes up as unknow one can search google based on the first three hex numbers
+Is a vendor comes up as unknown one can search google based on the first three hex numbers
 in the MAC hardware address.
 In the previous example I did a google search for **d0:87:e2 Vendor**
 and found the following page: